• Home

 • RESOURCES

-• RESEARCH STUDIES
+• PEER REVIEW STUDIES

 • OLDER ADULT RESOURCES

-where the Light enters you.”
+“The wound is the place where the Light enters you.” - RUMÍ

 What is mind health embodiment

-How Mind Health Embodiment™ Helps Heal Physical and Emotional Pain
+How Mind Health Embodiment™ Works

 • It reduces Stress and Calms the Nervous System